 - Your child looks or acts very sick

-Call Your Doctor Within 24 Hours (between 9 am and 4 pm) If
+Call Your Doctor Within 24 Hours If

-- Continuous (nonstop) coughing
+- Nonstop coughing spells

-- Age under 3 months old
+- Age under 6 months old

-- Earache or sinus pain (not just congestion) is also present
+- Earache or sinus pain (not just congestion)

-- Fever present for more than 3 days
+- Fever lasts more than 3 days

-- Fever returns after gone for over 24 hours
+- Fever returns after gone for more than 24 hours

-- Chest pain present even when not coughing
+- Chest pain even when not coughing

 Call Your Doctor During Weekday Office Hours If